abpframework/abp/docs/en/Community-Articles/2023-08-12-ABP-Commercial-GDPR-Module-Overview/POST.md

 ![](./gdpr-personal-data-menu.png)

-We can click this menu item to see the "Personal Data Management" page:
+We can click this menu item to navigate to the "Personal Data Management" page:

 ![](./gdpr-personal-data-page.png)

 This page is used to manage personal data requests.
-You can view the past requests, current status of the latest request, create a new personal data download request, download the prepared personal data or delete all your personal data (makes the data anonymized) and account from the application.
+You can view past requests, the current status of the latest request, create a new personal data download request, download the prepared personal data or delete all your personal data (makes the data anonymized) and account from the application.

 ### Downloading Personal Data

 After a quick overview of the GDPR module, now we can deep dive into the Personal Data Download process.

-The GDPR module requests the information from the other modules that reference the `Volo.Abp.Gdpr.Abstractions` package and merges the response data into a single JSON file and the personal data can be downloaded later by the user from the "Personal Data Management" page when it's prepared (when the specified preperation time has been passed).
+The GDPR module requests information from the other modules that reference the `Volo.Abp.Gdpr.Abstractions` package and merges the response data into a single JSON file and the personal data can be downloaded later by the user from the "Personal Data Management" page when it's prepared (when the specified preparation time has been passed).

-Currently, only the [Identity Pro module](https://docs.abp.io/en/commercial/latest/modules/identity) provides some personal data to the GDPR Module because it's the only module that can be considered as collecting personal data, such as user's name, surname, email address and so on.
-Therefore, ABP makes the everything that needed such as getting all data collecting that when the personal data download request has been made or delete/anonymize the personal data when the personal data delete request has been made.
+Currently, only the [Identity Pro module](https://docs.abp.io/en/commercial/latest/modules/identity) provides some personal data to the GDPR Module because it's the only module that can be considered as collecting personal data, such as the user's name, surname, email address, and so on.
+Therefore, ABP makes everything that is needed such as getting all data collected when the personal data download request has been made or deleting/anonymizing the personal data when the personal data delete request has been made.

 This might be enough for some of your applications and you would not need to collect any other sensitive data from a user.
 However, most of the time you would probably need to collect some personal data from users for certain reasons.

 In that case, you should provide the personal data that you collected for a certain user in your application/module or provider to the GPDR module.
 So, when the personal data download request has been made, the GDPR module can request the information from the different part of your application and merges the response data into a single JSON file to be downloaded.
-In other word, the data that provided by you will be considered as personal data and whenever a user request his/her personal data, it'll be included in the result.
+In other words, the data provided by you will be considered as personal data and whenever a user requests his/her personal data, it'll be included in the result.

 In the next section, we will see how to provide personal data from a different module/provider.